The Girl Next Door (2004 film): Casting

 Greenfield auditioned a number of actors for the film, including Katherine Heigl and Chris Evans.
 In October 2002, it was reported that Emile Hirsch and Elisha Cuthbert had signed on to star in the film as Matthew and Danielle, respectively.
 Hirsch was cast after Greenfield saw an audition tape he had recorded for Gus Van Sant's Elephant (2003).
 For the role of Danielle, the studio originally sought Katie Holmes, but Greenfield insisted on casting Cuthbert, who had recently completed Old School (2003).
 "She was so hungry.
 I remember meeting her and she had done so much preparation," Greenfield recalled.
 "She had all these pictures of different looks that Danielle would have.
 She was 20 years old at the time.
-She was talking about the character and she had such maturity."
+She was talking about the character and she had such maturity".

-Timothy Olyphant was cast in the role of Danielle's ex-boyfriend, Kelly, after Brad Pitt passed on the project.
+Timothy Olyphant was cast in the role of Danielle's ex-boyfriend and manager, Kelly, after Brad Pitt passed on the project.
 Olivia Wilde, who had originally worked as a casting intern on the project, made her screen debut in the film in a minor role as high school student Kellie.